 Interaction with Renewable Heat Premium Payments

 If the applicant has already received support under the RHPP, this will need to be declared during the application process.
-This will then be deducted from the RHI payments.
+This will then be deducted from the payments received under the Renewable Heat Incentive scheme.
 Initially, this will be a deduction of one twenty-eighth of the value of the public funding per quarter.